rebo/proof_of_concept_seed_hooks/README.md

 - topo creates a new execution context for every `[topo::nested]` annoted function, and every `topo::call!` block.
 Further calls to `topo::root!` re-roots the execution context.
 The re-rooting allows for consistent execution contexts for the same components as long as you re-root at the start of the base view function.
 This means that one can store and retrieve local data for an individual component which has been annoted by `topo::nested`.

+- The execution context is not only determined by the order of calling `[topo::nested]` functions but also the source location of these calls.
+This means that state is consistent and stable even though branching logic might call topologically aware functions in different orders.

 - See this awesome talk explaining how topo works: https://www.youtube.com/watch?v=tmM756XZt20

-- a type gets stored with : `get_set_state::<String>(text)` which stores `text` in the component for the `String` type.
+- a type gets stored with : `let (my_string, string_access) = use_state::<String>(||text)` which stores `text` in the component for the `String` type.
+This returns a tuple, with my_string being a clone of the latest state and string_access being an accessor which can get or set this value.

-- there are several ways of getting a reference to a stored value.
-If you are okay with a clone the easiest way is `clone_state::<String>()`.
-However if you need a reference you need to access the global static `STORE.lock().unwrap().get::<String>()` and deal with the borrow checker issues.
+- The accessor is useful because it can be passed to callbacks or cloned or called from different topological contexts. i.e. `string_acces.set(new_text)` will work no matter where it is called.

+- currently comp_state only exposes a clone to stored values.
+If you want references you have to hack it and dig into `STORE.lock().unwrap().get::<String>()`.

-- currently only 1 type per context is storable, however if you want to store more than 1 String say, you can create a `HashMap<key,String>` or `Vec` and store that.
+- currently only 1 type per context is storable, however if you want to store more than 1 String say, you can create a `HashMap<key,String>` , `Vec`, or NewType and store that.

-- if you want to set the state from an event callback (quite common) you should use  `get_set_state_with_topo_id::<String>(text, current_id)` where current_id is obtained in the component itself.
-The reason for this is that the event callback will not run in the same context as the component.
-You can do this with `let current_id = topo::Id::current()`.

-- I have no idea how 'stable' this pattern is particularly when you might have views iterating all over the place, particulary if you can't be certain of the order they are called in.

-- If you want to use react style you can call `store::use_state::<u32>(0)` which returns a  `(count, set_count)`. `count` is the data being returned and `set_count` is an Arc boxed closure that can be called to update the state.
-The advantage of this is that the currentId is generated and passed automatically.
+- After some testing this now seems fairly stable.
+You still shouldn't use it though.

 **Why would anyone want to do this?**